rebeccaskinner/example-service/README.md

 ## Sample Daemon

+A well-behaved daemon that does nothing (except log).

 This program aims to act as an extremely basic daemon that can be run on Linux systems for testing purposes.
 It provides init scripts for SysV init and systemd.
 It opens a unix doman socket and masks all unix signals.
 It will idle